eclipsesource/tabris-js-docs/docs/3.0/selector.md

 page.find('Page > Button')
 ```

-In this case `'Page'` we select here is supposed to only refer to the *page* object itself, not any (potential) children that are also of the type `Page`.
+In this case the `'Page'` we select here is supposed to only refer to the *page* object itself, not any (potential) children that are also of the type `Page`.
 To avoid this ambiguity we can use the `:host` pseudo class:

 ```js
 page.find(':host > Button')